1. Some information about me, Peter Reason

 But she was not aware that I could hear as I was on life support machines and in a coma!

-Our church and friends were all praying for me and believe that the Lord healed me.
+Our church and friends were all praying for me and believed that the Lord healed me.

 I quickly recovered and a doctor and an I.C. nurse both commented that they had never seen anyone recover so quickly from such a dire situation!